Codecademy/docs/content/python/concepts/enum/enum.md

 ---
 Title: '`enum`'
-Description: 'Represents a set of unique, immutable constants in Python.'
+Description: 'A class that defines a set of named values, providing a structured way to represent constant values in a readable manner.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'